aav7fl/website-legacy/_posts/2017-02-22-improving-jekyll-2017.md

 There's always a chance that this could mess up.
 I'm positive I could break this if I put `/amp` somewhere in my title, but I decided that in my personal case, the pros far outweigh the cons.

-Here's now I do it.
+Here's how I do it.
 Whenever I grab the SEO tag, I make sure to run in through my "parser" first to fix it.

 `_includes/amp-check.html`
 {% raw %}